Uniform Stability of Oscillatory Shocks for KdV-Burgers Equation: Introduction

 \section{Introduction}

 We consider the following form of Korteweg--de Vries--Burgers (KdVB) equation:

 where \(u=u(t,x)\) is the unknown defined on \(t>0\) and \(x\in\RR\), and two constants \(\e,\d>0\) represent the viscosity and dispersion coefficients, respectively.
 This model constitutes one of the most fundamental equations incorporating the combined effects of nonlinearity, viscosity (dissipation), and dispersion, and thus plays a central role in the study of numerous physical systems.
-In particular, the KdVB equation serves as a fundamental model of waves on shallow water surfaces, which was first introduced by Boussinesq \cite{B1877} in 1877.
+In particular, the KdVB equation serves as a fundamental model of waves on shallow water surfaces, which was first introduced (without dissipation) by Boussinesq \cite{B1872,B1877} and Korteweg--de Vries \cite{KdV1895}.
+The form in \eqref{burgers} was later derived by Su--Gardner \cite{SG-JMP} (see also \cite{Johnson1,Johnson2,OS70}).
 For modelling shallow water waves, \(u\) is the height displacement of the water surface from its equilibrium height.
+Moreover, the KdVB equation can be regarded as a reduced prototype of the Navier--Stokes--Korteweg system \cite{Dunn}, capturing both viscosity and capillarity effects.

 The equation \eqref{burgers} is known for its traveling wave solutions describing viscous-dispersive shocks with infinite oscillations \cite{bona}.

-The main objective of this paper is to prove the stability of viscous-dispersive shock waves for \eqref{burgers} with infinite oscillations, under arbitrarily large \(H^1\) perturbations.
-The shock of \eqref{burgers} can be described as a traveling wave solution \(\util(\x)=\util(x-\s t)\), which satisfies
+The main objective of this paper is to establish the stability of the oscillatory viscous-dispersive shocks, under arbitrarily large \(H^1\) perturbations.
+The shock for \eqref{burgers} can be described as a traveling wave solution \(\util(\x)=\util(x-\s t)\), which satisfies

 where \(u_->u_+\) and the traveling wave speed \(\s\) is given by

 which aligns with the Rankine--Hugoniot condition for shock speed of Burgers equation.